Juansecu/OpenFusion-OpenAPI-Plugin/README.md

     - For security reasons, it is recommended to use a dedicated e-mail account to send e-mails.
     - For security reasons, `VERIFICATION_TOKEN_SALT_KEY` and `VERIFICATION_TOKEN_SECURITY_KEY` must be different from each other.

+## Features

+You can check the current state of features [here](https://github.com/Juansecu/OpenFusion-OpenAPI-Plugin/wiki/Features).

 ## API Documentation

 The API documentation is available at the endpoint `/docs`.